-A cruise to the Far East
+The Holland America Line Sails to the Far East

-From Hong Kong to Japan – via a taste of real home-cooking in Beijing – Holland America’s feast of the East left Louise Roddon hungry for more.

 The only thing I can see is a pair of legs, stuffed into wellies.
 The only thing I can hear is the soft rasp of a spade as my shallow grave ﬁlls with scorching sand.
 I can barely move, and as my skin sizzles I’m thankful that I’m wearing a kimono.
+An experience like this could only be offered on the Holland America Line.

 Being buried alive might sound like a bizarre excursion choice, even if it was for therapeutic reasons (it’s great for the skin and circulation, apparently).
 But this was Japan, and a traditional “onsen” sand bath was just one extraordinary experience during a 14-day cruise that offered a fabulous introduction to the cultures of the Far East.

-Starting from Hong Kong, Holland America’s 1,300-passenger Volendam sailed ﬁrst to Shanghai, where an overnight stop gave just a taste of what this amazing metropolis has to offer.
+Starting from Hong Kong, 1,300-passenger Volendam of the Holland America Line sailed ﬁrst to Shanghai, where an overnight stop gave just a taste of what this amazing metropolis has to offer.

 Volendam’s relatively compact size allowed her to bypass the remote Wusongkou terminal and dock on the Huangpu River in the heart of the city.
-We strolled ashore to dine among elegant skyscrapers, watching the dazzle of animated advertisements colouring their facades (my choice was a little noodle bar just off the Bund, Shanghai’s famous waterfront, where I enjoyed a feast of tender pork dumplings, fragrant broth and ﬁendishly garlicky spinach).
+We strolled ashore to dine among elegant skyscrapers, watching the dazzle of animated advertisements colouring their facades.
+My choice was a little noodle bar just off the Bund, Shanghai’s famous waterfront, where I enjoyed a feast of tender pork dumplings, fragrant broth and ﬁendishly garlicky spinach.

-Next morning, grateful for more time to explore, I ambled along the broad waterside promenade, dodging focused-looking joggers, then took a trip up the lofty Jin Mau Tower, from where our ship was just a smog-smudged blur on the river below.
+Next morning, grateful for more time to explore, I ambled along the broad waterside promenade, dodging focused-looking joggers, then took a trip up the lofty Jin Mau Tower.
 I also found time for a ride on the incredible Maglev train that links Shanghai to Pudong airport – though at scenery-blurring speeds of up to 260mph, this 20-mile journey takes a mere eight minutes.

 Volendam offers a more leisurely but equally delightful way to travel.
-Being an older vessel her décor is a little dated here and there, though I soon grew to love the traditional promenade on Deck 3 (complete with wooden steamer chairs and tartan rugs), and the cosy window-facing armchairs in the Crow’s Nest bar.
-Sea days were mostly spent snoozing on deck, as the Yellow Sea swished about under mist-laden skies – though the one occasion when we bucked through a Force 8 found me ﬂ ailing about on the cross-trainer in the gym.
+Being an older vessel her décor is a little dated here and there, though I soon grew to love the traditional promenade on Deck 3.
+Which was complete with wooden steamer chairs and tartan rugs, and the cosy window-facing armchairs in the Crow’s Nest bar.
+Sea days were mostly spent snoozing on deck, as the Yellow Sea swished about under mist-laden skies – though the one occasion when we bucked through a Force 8 found me ﬂailing about on the cross-trainer in the gym.

 The food was excellent, with choices reﬂecting our ports of call, as well as perfectly cooked ﬁsh, chicken and rack of lamb in the Rotterdam dining room (where the lovely Marni always remembered my food quirks, often bringing me extra spinach without needing to be asked).

-The ship has three extra-fee restaurants: Canaletto, which offers authentic Italian dishes, from delicious seafood pasta to tender veal and tiramisu; then there are the burgers and hot dogs on Deck 8 and the superb “just-so” steaks and ﬂavoursome lobster served up in the Pinnacle Grill, where gilded chairs and cosy corner banquettes set off the artwork-covered walls.
+The ship has three extra-fee restaurants.
+First, the Canaletto, which offers authentic Italian dishes, from delicious seafood pasta to tender veal and tiramisu.
+Then there are the burgers and hot dogs on Deck 8 and the superb “just-so” steaks and ﬂavoursome lobster served up in the Pinnacle Grill, where gilded chairs and cosy corner banquettes set off the artwork-covered walls.

-Our next stop after Shanghai was Seoul, an unashamed tourist haven where kiosks advertise “full boby” massage and you can hire a traditional hanbok costume for just $10 ( Chinese tourists actually do this, parading in brightly coloured robes and pale, plastered make-up through the 14th century Royal Palace, seemingly less interested in the glorious pagoda-topped court buildings than in taking the ultimate selﬁe).
+Our next stop after Shanghai was Seoul, an unashamed tourist haven where kiosks advertise “full body” massage and you can hire a traditional hanbok costume.
+Chinese tourists actually do this, parading in brightly coloured robes and pale, plastered make-up through the 14th century Royal Palace, seemingly less interested in the glorious pagoda-topped court buildings than in taking the ultimate selﬁe.

 Volendam’s passengers were a more cultured lot, and I loved the lectures on Chinese history delivered by the elegant and hugely amusing Master Kam.
 The theatre was always packed for his talks, and he liked to spring a surprise, arriving in traditional Chinese robes then cracking jokes, usually affectionate barbs aimed at his wife (“it’s always best to obey her”).

-Knowledge gleaned from Master Kam made our shore excursions much more meaningful, and I couldn’t wait for my private Beijing tour (£230 booked through Wendy Wu, and remarkably good value).
+Knowledge gleaned from Master Kam made our shore excursions much more meaningful, and I couldn’t wait for my private Beijing tour, booked through Wendy Wu, was remarkably good value.

 A three-hour drive from the cruise terminal at Tianjin, China’s capital is often smog-bound.
 On the day after my tour the visibility was bad enough to close the motorway, resulting in coach-loads of disappointed guests, but for me the air stayed relatively clear and the journey whizzed by as I took in views of green paddy ﬁelds, clusters of high rises and pretty parks where couples danced beneath blossom-festooned trees.